 – Move to Windows 10 xxxx (version): This option provides a quick means of converting packages that use the Windows build number to the new Windows version number format.

 As you can see in the above image, packages can be moved from one state to the other by using the "Actions" dropdown list.

-Custom Packages: Before diving into this section, i would like to discuss what a driver package is at first.
+Before diving into this section, I would like to discuss what a driver package is at first.

-– A driver package consists of all the software components that you must supply in order for your device to be supported under Windows.
+– A driver package consists of all the software components that you must supply in order for your device to be elgible for Windows support.
 Installing a device or driver involves system-supplied and vendor-supplied components.
 The system provides generic installation software for all device classes.

 Custom Packages give you the ability to create driver packages for any model or make.
-To create a package, you will need to first ensure you download and extract the vendor driver and afterward obtain the baseboard product value from WMI.
-This is used as the unique identifier to match packages.
+To create a package, you will need to first ensure you download and extract the vendor driver.
+Then afterward obtain the baseboard product value from WMI.
+The baseboard product value acts as the unique identifier to match packages.
 To get the baseboard product value, run the following PowerShell code.

 (Get-CIMInstance -ClassName MS_SystemInformation -NameSpace root\WMI).BaseBoardProduct

-Once all the details (values) are entered correctly or imported from a completed CSV file, you should click on “Create Driver Package”.
+Once you enter all the details (values) correctly or imported from a completed CSV file, you should click on “Create Driver Package”.
 This will continue the process of creating and importing them into MDT.

 – You can also “Query the Local System”, and “Extract System Drivers” etc. These are self-explanatory, therefore I will not be going into details.